siraben/website/_posts/2022-02-12-nix-flake-hacks.md

   → 'github:NixOS/nixpkgs/a529f0c125a78343b145a8eb2b915b0295e4f459' (2022-01-31)
 ```

-Notice that the reference to Nixpkgs went *back* in time by a month.
+Notice that the reference to Nixpkgs went forward in time by a month.
 In this case, I avoided rebuilds and the server config deployed
 without any problems.
 Of course, the natural downside to this is that
 you might lose reproducibility if there were major changes between the